Worldwide Day of Genital Autonomy 2025

 Meeting point and photo opportunity:

-Saturday, 4th of May 2024, 11:00 a.m. - Rudolfplatz, 50674 Cologne, followed by rally into the city centre
+Saturday, 3rd of May 2025, 3:00 p.m. - Rudolfplatz, 50674 Cologne, followed by rally into the city centre

 Central rally with speeches:

-12:00 noon - Heumarkt
+4:00 p.m. - Heumarkt

 Online:

-Live-Stream directly from Cologne and pre-produced videos from 11:15 a.m.
+Live-Stream directly from Cologne and pre-produced videos from 3:00 p.m.

 Further posts after announcement on www.genital-autonomy.de, YouTube and Facebook.

-This will be the twelfth anniversary of the "Cologne Ruling".
+This will be the thirteenth anniversary of the "Cologne Ruling".
 In 2012, for the first time, a court explicitly granted boys the right to genital self-determination by concluding that medically unnecessary foreskin removal ("circumcision") from a boy is an offense.
 This decision has since become a worldwide beacon for the self-determination of children regardless of gender, ancestry or religion.

 The "Worldwide Day of Genital Autonomy" calls for: